Emergency Preparedness Information

 |Lowest level.
 Avoid large open spaces.
 Use hallways, closets and any interior spaces.|

-Robertson or Observatory front lawns
+Robertson front lawn or Observatory front lawn

 |Lowest level (basement).
 Utilize interior bathrooms and office space.
 Avoid any large, open space.|

 Front of Resco or Ross Hall main parking lot